Kyasa04/Capture-Crew/README.md

 - 2410030496 - karthikeyan
 - 2410030461 - ganta gowtham

-  idea : a platform  where user can book an photographer or videographer through online
+  IDEA : a platform  where user can book an photographer or videographer through online

-  existing platforms : flash shoot
+  EXISTING PLATFORM : flash shoot

-  drawbacks:
+  DRAWBACKS:
 1. Pricing & Packages — Make It More Flexible & Transparent
 Flashoot’s ₹999–₹1,999/hr rates + GST are fine for events, but they’re not optimal for very short jobs or first-time users.